RAD 141 Principles of Radiographic Imaging II

 1. Analyze the quality factors governing the radiographic image.

-2. Define contrast, and analyze the relationship of factors affecting it.
+2. Define contrast and analyze the relationship of factors affecting contrast.

 3. Differentiate between subject contrast and receptor contrast.

-4. Define spatial resolution, and analyze the relationship of factors affecting it.
+4. Define spatial resolution and analyze the relationship of factors affecting resolution.

-5. Define distortion, and analyze the relationship of factors affecting it.
+6. Define distortion and analyze the relationship of factors affecting size and shape distortion.

 7. Compare and contrast exposure latitude and dynamic range.